CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/deployment/README.md

 1. Copy `custom-values.example.yaml` as `custom-values.yaml` and set the corresponding variables.
 1. Run `helm dependency update` to install the local `base-xxx` Helm charts.
 1. Run `helm template peerprep-backend . --values ./values.yaml --values ./custom-values.yaml > ./base/backend.yaml` to generate the Helm templated K8s manifest.
+    > For the following steps below, replace the `dev` in the filepaths with `prod` for deployment to production.
+The **teaching team** is to use `prod` if they do not wish to build the Docker images locally - the images will be automatically pulled from DockerHub
 1. Copy and set the backend `.env` file in the `deployment/backend/overlays/dev` directory.
     - **IMPT NOTE (microservice hosts)**: Set all `{MICROSERVICE}_SERVICE_HOST` to `{microservice}.default.svc.cluster.local` (e.g. `QUESTION_SERVICE_HOST=question.default.svc.cluster.local`) and `{MICROSERVICE}_SERVICE_PORT` to the corresponding port specified in `values.yaml` inside the copied `.env` file.
     - **IMPT NOTE (database hosts)**: Set all the `{MICROSERVICE}_SERVICE_SQL_DATABASE_HOST` to `peer-prep-external-postgres-service.default.svc`, and all the `{MICROSERVICE}_SERVICE_MONGODB_URL` to `mongodb://peer-prep-external-mongodb-service.default.svc:27017/{database_name}`.